TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 *Valve* manual
 ==============

-*Valve* application is a driver that uses :mod:`aqueduct` module to perform analysis of trajectories of selected residues in MD simulation.
+*Valve* application is a driver that uses :mod:`aquaduct` module to perform analysis of trajectories of selected residues in MD simulation.

 *Valve* invocation
 ------------------

-Once :mod:`aqueduct` module is installed (see :doc:`../aqueduct_install`) properly on the machine *Valve* is available as ``valve.py`` command line tool.
+Once :mod:`aquaduct` module is installed (see :doc:`../aquaduct_install`) properly on the machine *Valve* is available as ``valve.py`` command line tool.

 Usage
 ^^^^^